Man of the Woods

 Man of the Woods is the fifth studio album by American singer Justin Timberlake.
-It was released on February 2, 2018.
-The production of the album was handled by Timberlake, The Neptunes, Timbaland, Danja, J-Roc, Eric Hudson, and Rob Knox.
-The album sees Timberlake experimenting with elements of R&B, funk, pop, soul, and Americana.
+It was released on February 2, 2018, through RCA Records.
+It features guest appearances from Alicia Keys and Chris Stapleton, while production was handled by Timberlake, The Neptunes, Timbaland, Danja, J-Roc, Eric Hudson, and Rob Knox.
+The album sees Timberlake combining his R&B and pop sound with elements of funk, soul, and Americana.
 The album is named after his son Silas, whose name means "man of the forest".
-The album's lead single "Filthy" was released on January 5, 2018, followed by "Supplies" and "Say Something" on January 19 and 26, respectively.
-The title track was also accompanied by a music video.

-Man of the Woods debuted atop the US Billboard 200, while "Filthy" and "Say Something" reached the top 10 on the Billboard Hot 100.
-To promote the album, Timberlake embarked on his sixth concert tour, The Man of the Woods Tour in March 2018.
+Supported by three singles: "Filthy", "Supplies", and "Say Something", Man of the Woods received mixed reviews from music critics and debuted atop the US Billboard 200, and topped the album charts in numerous international markets, including Canada, the Czech Republic, Denmark, Flanders, Germany, and the Netherlands.
+To promote the album, Timberlake embarked on his sixth concert tour, The Man of the Woods Tour, in March 2018.
 The single "Say Something" received a nomination for Best Pop Duo/Group Performance at the 61st Annual Grammy Awards.

 Background

-After completing the successful world tour for his previous records The 20/20 Experience and The 20/20 Experience – 2 of 2, Timberlake took a one-year break and later returned to produce the soundtrack for the animated film Trolls in 2016.
-In a radio interview in May 2016 Timberlake first confirmed working on a new album but without a date set for release yet, "I think where I grew up in America has a lot of influence – Growing up in Tennessee – very central of the country – Memphis is known as the birthplace of rock & roll, but also the home of the blues, but Nashville's right down the street so there's a lot of country music."
-Timberlake worked with producers Timbaland, Danja, the Neptunes, and Max Martin, and in following interviews he stated, "It sounds more like where I've come from than any other music I've ever made...
+After completing the successful world tour for his previous records, The 20/20 Experience and The 20/20 Experience – 2 of 2, Timberlake took a one-year break and later returned to produce the soundtrack for the animated film Trolls in 2016.
+In a radio interview in May 2016, Timberlake first confirmed working on a new album but without a date set for release yet: "I think where I grew up in America has a lot of influence – Growing up in Tennessee – very central of the country – Memphis is known as the birthplace of rock & roll, but also the home of the blues, but Nashville's right down the street so there's a lot of country music."
+Timberlake worked with producers Timbaland, Danja, the Neptunes, and Max Martin, and in following interviews he stated, "It sounds more like where I've come from than any other music I've ever made [...]
 It's Southern American music.
 But I want to make it sound modern – at least that's the idea right now."
 In December 2017, Timberlake's website displayed the logo featuring the letters "MOTW".
-Rolling Stone physical magazine reported that the album would feature a collaboration with singer-songwriter Chris Stapleton.
-Stapleton and Timberlake previously collaborated in a live performance at the 2015 CMA Awards, with some music publications speculating his next record may be influenced by Southern music.
+Rolling Stone's physical magazine reported that the album would feature a collaboration with singer-songwriter Chris Stapleton.
+Stapleton and Timberlake previously collaborated in a live performance at the 2015 CMA Awards, with some music publications speculating that his next record may be influenced by Southern music.